vladgohn/Wacom-Driver-Slim-Installation/README.md

 ## Running the Installation

-1. Right-click `InstallWacomDriver.bat` and select 'Run as Administrator'.
+1. Right-click InstallWacomDriver.bat and select 'Run as Administrator'.
-2. If a User Account
+2. If a User Account Control (UAC) prompt appears, click 'Yes' to allow the script to run with administrative privileges.
-3. The installation will proceed without installing Wacom Center.
+3. The installation will proceed without installing Wacom Cen

 ## Post-Installation
 After installation, you may need to restart your computer.
 Once rebooted, you can connect your Wacom tablet and start using it right away.